markozajc/JUNO/README.md

 * Custom cards can only be of the standard colors (red, green, blue, yellow and "wild").
 Conventionally you'd assign the custom cards that aren't of those colors to the "wild" color.
 * When extending the UnoDeck, you __HAVE TO__ return a __MODIFIABLE__ clone of the deck in `getCards()`.
 * You should not open issues for errors that occur in/due to your custom implementations.

+## Specification
+As you might already know, JUNO is based on the official UNO rules plus the progressive UNO official house rule, both of which can be found [here](https://service.mattel.com/instruction_sheets/UNO%20Basic%20IS.pdf).

+All changes to the upstream must thus comply with the rules above with a few exception:
+1. The defined objective of the game (to reach "500 points") is not present in JUNO isn't intended for more-round plays.
+Of course, you may implement the actual scoring system as defined in the rules in your code, but keep it out of upstream
+2. There is no "dealer" so the first player to place a card is not the one "on the dealer's left" but "the first player given to the UnoGame"
+3. There is no yelling "UNO!" in JUNO.
+An event that would signal it may be added to BasicUnoGame, but it should be done automatically as making the hands yell it really doesn't make much sense
+4. The additional "hitch" to the wild draw four has not been implemented.
+It may be implemented, but it really just doesn't make sense to me
+5. Jump-in rule can't be implemented into JUNO because JUNO isn't asynchronous and implementing a human-like delay to the automated hands doesn't seem like a great idea
+6. Seven-O may be implemented, but the "seven" part of it wouldn't work because JUNO is currently a 2-player game (similar to how "reverse" and "skip" cards both do the same thing in JUNO)
+7. The initial card is always a numeric card so there are no special-case scenarios for action cards